Aathithya123/Llama2-Powered-RAG-Retrieval-Augmented-Generation-Chatbot/README.md

    jupyter notebook
    ```

-Now download the .ipynb file attached here and locate the downloaded file in the jupyter notebook.
+Now clone this repo in your system and locate the .ipynb file in the jupyter notebook.
 Now just run all the cells in there to use the model.

 THANK YOU